 - Pressures created by an overriding culture of competition

 Leading charity Young Minds state that “many thousands of children and young people are isolated, unhappy, have eating disorders and self-harm; some tragically take their own lives”

 The Mental Health Foundation highlight the recent increases in young children being admitted to A&E with eating disorders or as a result of self harm and one of its current projects is to pilot a programme with teenagers to build resilience and peer support in schools.

 Locally, Sheffield Childrens and Adolescent Mental Health services have found that “12% of Sheffield secondary pupils say they feel very sad or depressed most days”.
 This is a very worrying statistic and reflects the national picture set out in The Good Childhood Report 2015, part of the ongoing research undertaken by The Childrens’ Society and the University of York into childrens’ wellbeing, which identified the need to consider well-being in schools alongside educational attainment.

 Without the tools to weather the SToRMS they face in their everyday lives, many young people may find themselves overwhelmed and feeling isolated, alone or hopeless.
 Without help, there is a risk that some of these young people may attempt to take their own life.

 SToRMS believes that building emotional resilience and making mental health a priority in the education system is a necessity.
 We are not alone in this belief.

-Until mental health awareness becomes a compulsory part of every child’s education, SToRMS aims to work with local schools to identify current gaps in their mental wellbeing provision, and fund specialist input to help meet these needs.
+Until mental health awareness becomes a compulsory part of every child’s education, SToRMS aims to work with local schools to support this agenda by promoting effective peer support and funding age appropriate specialist suicide prevention input.
 SToRMS intends to provide this necessary education consistently and to a high standard, from infant school through to university.